Lyuminarskiy/oop/docs/en/about/README.md

 # About this course

+This course provides materials on object-oriented programming (OOP).

+The author of the materials is _Vladislav Lyuminarskiy_.

+## Symbols

 In the course materials you will meet with the following information blocks:

 ::: tip Tip
-Supporting information for expanding horizons.
+Supporting information for expanding one's outlook.
 :::

-::: warning Warning!
+::: warning Notice!
 Assistance in solving a task or finding an answer to a question.
 :::

-::: danger Error!
+::: danger Common mistake!
 Possible mistakes to be avoided.
 :::